lcharette/UF_UserProfile/README.md

 }
 ```

-# Advance use - Defining a field controller
-TODO

-## Permission
-TODO

-## Transformation
-TODO

 # Licence
 By [Louis Charette](https://github.com/lcharette).
-Copyright (c) 2016, free to use in personal and commercial software as per the MIT license.
+Copyright (c) 2017, free to use in personal and commercial software as per the MIT license.